 One on one sessions

 Communicate with each employee on a weekly or bi-weekly basis for at least 30 minutes.
 It has a long-term positive effect on the productivity of your employees and the company at large.
-Read more about the importance of 1-on-1 discussion in this post.
+Read more about the importance of one-on-one discussion in this post.

 - Avoid discussing the status of employees projects or tasks.